gorillabuilderz/gb-arduino-libs/README.md

 2. Follow the Installation Instructions above

 ## Quick Start
-Below are a few code snippets to get an idea of general usage.
+Below are a few code snippets to get an idea of general library usage.

-**Note:** Code snippets below aren't designed to compile in a sketch, please see examples provided witht the libraries.
+**Note:** Code snippets below are for sample purposes only, please see examples provided with the libraries for working sketches.

 ### GBIMAC